Oilsands producers have been making moves with their projects as the lower-for-longer oil price environment stabilizes into the new normal.

 “JACOS requires AER approval such that we are able to react quickly when market conditions support a restart of the demo project,” JACOS regulatory director Enzo Pennacchioli wrote to the AER.

 The company continued in its submission that bitumen prices have “recovered to the point where restarting the project is being considered.
 JACOS, and parent company JAPEX, are currently assessing whether or not the economic climate is suitable for approval to restart.”
 Timing on the restart is uncertain, JACOS said, but indicated that it would take about four months following regulatory and corporate approval to return to operations.
+(Updated December 2017: JACOS made the decision not to restart the original Hangingstone pilot at the start-up of the 20,000 bbl/d Hangingstone expansion in May 2017).

 7. Cancelled: Murphy Oil Seal project